KurtRudolph/phys212/Checkpoints/checkpoint_05.md

   * The conservation formula \[W_{AB} = \frac{ q_1 q_2}{ 4 \pi \varepsilon_0} \left( \frac{ 1}{ r_A} - \frac{ 1}{ r_B}\right)\] is defined with points \[A\] and \[B\] with distances \[r_A\] and \[r_B\].
   * Why did you change these, this is just confusing and unnecessary.
 * PreLecture: Electric Potential Energy
-  * While explaining where the equation for Electric Potential Energy came from you have the following irregularites:
+  * While explaining where the equation for Electric Potential Energy came from you have the following irregularities:
     * Jump from \[U_{AB} \Rightarrow r_A, r_B\] to \[U_{r_0 B} \Rightarrow r_0 r_B\]
       * \[\Delta U_{A B} = \frac{ Q q}{ 4 \pi \varepsilon_0} \left(\frac{ 1}{ r_B} - \frac{ 1}{ r_A}\right)\]
       * \[\Delta U_{r_0 B} = \frac{ Q q}{ 4 \pi \varepsilon_0} \left(\frac{ 1}{ r_B} - \frac{ 1}{ r_0}\right)\]